 Breaking Max Carey's mark, Cincinnati Reds' Pete Rose sets a National League record with his tenth five-hit game of his career.
 'Charlie Hustle' singles four times and doubles in the 13-4 loss to San Francisco.

-Oakland A’s first baseman Mark McGwire breaks Al Rosen's (1950) American League rookie record by hitting his 38th homer.
-The unanimous choice for Rookie of the Year will finish the season with 49 homers far surpassing the major league record of 38, once jointly held by Frank Robinson (1956) and Wally Berger (1930).
+Oakland A’s first baseman Mark McGwire breaks Al Rosen's American League rookie record, established in 1950, and ties the major league mark shared by Frank Robinson (1956) and Wally Berger (1930) when he hits his 38th homer of the season.
+The unanimous choice for Rookie of the Year will finish the season with 49 homers, smashing the existing major league record.

 In only his second big league start, 21-year old White Sox southpaw Wilson Alvarez becomes the 16th rookie to throw a no-hitter, beating the Orioles, 7-0.
 Only Browns' hurler Bobo Holloman, who threw a no-no in his first major league start in 1953, accomplished the feat in fewer starts.